-Upon her lithe and graceful stem.
-The queenly star of Bethlehem Droops, bathed in crimson blushes; The sluggish waters rise and sink And time thy song, ob, Bobolink!
-Hark!
-"Chack!
-Canck!
-Twandle-dea!
-Fame nor fee-troubles me!-In my glee-glad and free!
+The sea wind pilfers many a gem Among the dewy rushes, Upon her lithe and graceful stem.
+The queenly star of Bethlehem Droops, bathed in crimson blus The sluggish waters rise and sink Fame nor fee-troubles me!-

+In my glee-glad and free!

 Chack!
 Chack!
 Tweedle-dee!

-Through interlecing boughs that bar The woodland's mystic bosom Among you shadowy depths afac Shines like a newly fallen star
+Through interlacing boughs that bar Among you shadowy depths afar Shines like a newly fallen star

-A bright magnolia blossom, Near where the wild deer comes to drink From some clear pool the Bobolink Chants "Chack!
+Somes like a newly failen star A bright magnolia blossom, Near where the wild deer comes to drink From some clear pool the Bobolink Chants "Chack!
 Chack!
-Tweedle-lee!
-Fair and free-wool and tea-Turf and tree-for thou and me-Chack!
+Tweedle-dee!
+Fair and free-wool and lea- Turf and tree-for thou and me-Chack!
 Chack!
-Tweedie-dee!
+Tweedle-dee!"

-The g'int upon thy sheeny cost, The splash of gold and searlet; Who would suspect such tender note Should echo from the dusky throat Thou young Bohemian variet?
-The bashful stars be ;in to blink, Tis vesper time, sweet Bobolink!
-Ah!
-"Chack!
+The g'int upon thy sheeny coat, The splash of gold and scarlet; Who would suspect such tender note Should echo from thy dusky throat

+Thou young Bohemian variet?
+The bashful stars bejin to blink, Come with me-so happy we- Sorrow free-our dreams shall be- Chack!
 Chack!
-Twiedleslee!
-Come with me-so happy we-Sorrow free-our dreams shall be-Chack!
-Chack!
-Tweedle-dec-re

--M. M. Folsom, in Atlanta Journal.
+Tweedle-dec-ee:" -M. M. Folsom, in Atlanta Journal.

 HUMOR OF THE DAY.

-A fire escape-Insurance. -Puck.
-Better off-The man who is forced to de a rail .- New York Journal.
+A fire escape-Insurance.-Puck.
+Better off-The man who is forced to ride a rail.-New York Journal.

-The victim of lynch law is usually very high strung. - Chicago Inter-Ocean.
-The rain always falls on the just when the unjust has walked off with his umbrella .- New York Journal "Did you know his business had run down?"
+The victim of lynch law is usually very high strung.-Chicago Inter-Ocean.
+The rain always falls on the just when

+"Did you know his business had run down?"
 "I supposed so.
 I heard he was going to wind it up."-Nast's Weekly.
-A man's friends never find out just how big a fool he can be until he gets up to his neck in politics. - Ram's Horn.
-The man who always stops to think what he is going to say seldom says exactly what he thinks, -Somerville Jour-
+A man's friends never find out just how big a fool he can be until he gets up to his neck in politics.-Ram's Horn.

+The man who always stops to think what he is going to say seldom says exactly what he thinks.-Somerville Jour-

-"I wonder why the Mediterranean is so blue?"
-"You'd be blue if you had to wash the Italian shore."-Life's Calencount," said the man who realized how much noise a ten-pound baby can make, -Washington Star.
+"I wonder why the Mediterraneau is so blue?"
+"You'd be blue if you had to wash the Italian shore."-Life's Calendar.
 "As terrible as an army with banners" has no reference to a political parade, although the banners are terrible enough.
 New York Herald.

+The great value in astronomy as a science, morally speaking also, is that it tends to make people look higher.-

+Philadelphia Times

+"It is the little things of life that count," said the man who realized how much noise a ten-pound baby can make.
+Washington Star.
+"Mudge is still looking for a snap, I suppose?"
+"Yes, but he doesn't seem to have the necessary ginger to make it.

+-Indianapolis Journal. -Indianapois Journal.

-The great value in astronomy as a science, morally speaking also, is that it tends to make people look higher .--"It is the little things of life that called Mr. Blowhard a liar, Tommy!"
-Tommy-"Yes'm; he's a smaller man than pa."-Brooklyn Life.
-There are men with natures so small that, if there is anything in transmigration, they will probably appear as mitcrobes. - Washington Star.
-It would do away with a great deal of trouble in this world if the gray was more evenly divided between the inside nd the outside of the skull .- Chicago Inter-Ocean.
+Mother-"Do you know why your pa called Mr. Blowhard a liar, Tommy?"
+Tommy-"Yes'm; he's a smaller man than pa,"-Brooklyn Life.

+There are men with natures so small that, if there is anything in transmigra-tion, they will probably appear as mi-crobes.-Washington Star.

+It would do away with a great deal of trouble in this world if the gray was more evenly divided between the inside and the outside of the skull.-Chicago